josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🫥_when_you_dont_want_to_be_seen_touching_it.md

 ---

-## 3. How contractors monetise your shame
+## 💸 How Contractors Monetise Your Shame
 - Price of service rises with **distance from legality**.
 - Each layer of opacity (cut-out → offshore payment → NDAs) adds markup.
 - Post-operation, the same contractor or its partner **sells you clean-up services**: SEO scrubbing, takedown notices, SLAPP litigation.